gcapes/git-course/04-undoing.md

 > * Be able to discard all changes since a particular commit
 > * Be able to undo the changes introduced by a commit

-There is a number of things which we can amend and change after then have been commited in Git.
+There are a number of things which we can amend and change after they have been commited in Git.

-### Discarding changes
+### Discarding local changes

-Maybe we made our change just to see how something looks, or, for code, to quickly try something out.
+Maybe we made our change just to see how something looks, or to quickly try something out.
 But we may be unhappy with our changes.
-If so, we can just throw them away and return our file to the most recent version we committed to the repository by using:
+If we haven't get done a `git add` we can just throw the changes away and return our file to the most recent version we committed to the repository by using:

 ```{.bash}
 $ git checkout journal.txt